julmon/tcle/README.md

 TCLE embes a lightweight Key Management System and implements a 2-tier key-based architecture:

-  1. Each database where the extension is created got its own master key.
+  1. Each database where the extension's been created got its own master key.
      This master key is never stored on disk but resides in PostgreSQL shared memory.
      Only database owner or superusers can set a master key.
 For this prototype, the master key is derivated from a user passphrase, but we could imagine more sophisticated ways to do it in the future.